 Dealing with anxieties around a new job is hard enough without dwelling on the prospect of failing the probation period.
-In most cases, you will have some indication that the probation isn’t going well.
-This might be through reviews you had with your boss or perhaps just going with gut feelings.
+In most cases, you will have seen some signs you won’t pass probation.
+This might be through performance reviews you had with your manager or just on gut feelings.

 Failing probation is never a nice experience.
 But deal with it right, and it can be a life affirming moment.
 Some positive actions can help you move on and evolve into a more confident person.